Dr Rod Hick

 - Comparative welfare state change

-If you are interested in undertaking a PhD with me and work in these areas, please do get in touch (preferably with a 1 or 2 page proposal).
+If you are interested in undertaking a PhD with me in these areas, feel free to get in touch (preferably with a 1 or 2 page proposal outlining your ideas).

 - Journal of Social Policy - Jan 2015 – present